nonrational/shortcut-repl/README.md

 # shortcut-repl

-A REPL wrapper for `shortcut_ruby` to help automate stuff.
+A REPL wrapper for [Shortcut](https://www.shortcut.com/) to help automate stuff.

 ## Summary